bytefloater/system-preparation/README.md

 :warning:**You are required to be signed in to the Mac App Store to install Mac App Store Apps!**

-At this time you will have to do this manually.</p>
+At this time you will have to do this manually.

 ## Installation